gabischool/Sprint-Project---Applied-Javascript/README.md

 1. What is the DOM?

+DOM is document model object an language indepepent interface that uses html elements at tree nodes.

 2. What is an event?

+Event is any input/action from the user.
+Events are actions or occurrences that happen in the system when the user does something (scroll, click button, zoom in etc.)

 3. What is an event listener?

+is code that responds to user input events. so if user clicks something an eventListenner will make something happen.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

+components are reuseable bits of code that work similarly to js functions but work seperately and return html.

 ### Git Set up